petrknap/trunk/projects/petrknap.github.io/_drafts/how-fca-group-lost-customer-in-six-months-bravissimo-fiat-fiat-tipo-review.md

 But enough of the feelings – the fact is that:

  * **FCA Group lost a customer** who buys new car every 1-3 years
- * My employer does **not consider the classification of FCA Group cars** in its fleet
  * **I lost my interest in Italian cars** in general
  * **I'm waiting for factory-new Citröen** C4 Cactus now